Human Connection via Nature: Two Family Portrait and Story Series

 I chose to paint my Abuela because of the admiration I have for her.
 I see in her the same giving nature and love that my mother has, and while I hope to continue our story of unconditional love I do admit that we still have work to do.
 I recall the comments I received from a relative when I took the photo of my Abuela: “No tomes la foto así porque la nariz'' (“Don’t take the photo that way because of her nose”).
 It was that comment that solidified my decision to use this photo for my painting.
 We always had a dislike for our wide or curved nose - perhaps a dislike we’ve had in our family since colonization.
 My relative loves my Abuela and didn’t mean to hurt her, and in truth my Abuela wasn’t hurt.
 What I had witnessed was yet another unspoken mutual agreement and acceptance that our noses aren’t up to Eurocentric beauty standards.
 In fact, we’ve done this to each other for as long as I can remember and is just one example of the denial of our indigeneity.
 The fact is that while I fight them, I also carry these standards.
 My struggle and hope is to break this curse and not pass it down to my own children.

-Despite the Star of David necklace she wore the day I took her photograph, my Abuela isn’t Jewish and wasn’t even aware that it is a symbol of Jewish identity.
+Despite the Star of David necklace she wore the day I took her photograph, my Abuela isn’t Jewish.
 To me, the necklace represents where she is today and the influences that she’s had as a New Yorker.
 I try to be careful not to romanticize my idea of being Central American as just a singular identity, but rather I try to highlight its real complexities through migration and our new home in the North.
 The background of her portrait is a cross section of a pitaya (dragon fruit), which is native to Central America.
 It is symbolic of her own fruitfulness through our large family, the seeds representing future generations and in them the stories I wish to pass down to my own children and to the generations yet to come.
 I’ve recently noticed the common occurrence of spots in nature, and have represented this to tie ourselves to it.
 The seeds complement her freckles, which I’m proud to have inherited.
-The Guardabarranco bird blended with my Abuela’s shoulder is Nicaragua’s national bird.
-I have also included a hummingbird, which is found throughout Central America.
+The Guardabarranco bird is blended with my Abuela’s shoulder.
+I have also included a hummingbird, which is found throughout the Americas.
 Birds, like humans, are migratory.
 They also embody a spirit that although not visible, connects us all.
-Finally, it is intentional that there is a light between my Abuelita’s portrait and my uncle’s portrait - it is my complex human connection via nature.

 My very first ancestor in the Americas from my father’s side immigrated from England in early colonial times.
 I contrast the privilege I have of knowing my father’s family tree beyond colonization with how I don’t have this from my Nicaraguan mother’s side of the family.
 I sometimes think about how that time period altered our families forever; on one hand as the oppressed and the other as the oppressor.